Network as a service

-Network as a service (NaaS) brings software-defined networking (SDN), programmable networking and API-based operation to WAN services, transport, hybrid cloud, multicloud, Private Network Interconnect, and internet exchange points.
+Network-as-a-Service(NaaS) is a term used to describe the provision of computer networking technology to an organisation as an integrated service.
+It is related to terms like Infrastructure as a Service (IaaS), Platform as a Service (PaaS), Software as a Service (SaaS), and Software-Defined Networking (SDN).

 Historic definitions focused on fundamental concepts of NaaS, including describing services for network transport connectivity.
-NaaS involves the optimization of resource allocations by considering network and computing resources as a unified whole.
+NaaS also involves the optimization of resource allocations by considering network and computing resources as a unified whole.

 Description

-The term network-as-a-service (NaaS) is often used alongside other marketing terms like cloud computing, along with acronyms such as infrastructure as a service (IaaS), platform as a service (PaaS), software as a service (SaaS) and software defined networking.

-With the emergence of cloud computing, NaaS has become the transport not only between dynamic collaborators outside of the cloud (an update to the classic enterprise WAN architecture), but also between enterprise resources in private (often multi-tenant) Data Center facilities (MTDCs) and in the public Cloud Service Providers (CSPs), including the interconnect between all of these in a growing "cloud first" enterprise architecture.
+With the emergence of cloud computing, NaaS has become the transport not only between dynamic collaborators outside of the cloud (an update to the classic enterprise WAN architecture), but also between enterprise resources in private, often multi-tenant, data center (MTDC) facilities and in the public Cloud Service Providers (CSPs), including the interconnection between all of these in a growing "cloud first" enterprise architecture.

-Prior to the new WAN connectivity patterns, enterprise WAN architectures and consumption models resulting from the adoption of cloud computing and the network programmability focus introduced by SDN, NaaS was sometimes used to describe more traditional network resource sharing concepts like the provision of a virtual network service by the owners of the network infrastructure to a third party.
+Before the new WAN connectivity patterns, enterprise WAN architectures, and consumption models resulting from the adoption of cloud computing and the network programmability focus introduced by SDN, NaaS was sometimes used to describe more traditional network resource-sharing concepts like the provision of a virtual network service by the owners of the network infrastructure to a third party.